 Again: be aware that you won’t be able to hike to Machu Picchu independently.
 You will have to contact an official and licensed tour agency and you will need entrance tickets for Machu Picchu as well.

-Also note that there are yet more ways into Machu Picchu, as the Lares trek.
+Also note that there are yet more ways into Machu Picchu, like the Lares Trek.
 Actually, the Lares trek is one of the main alternatives to get to Machu Picchu from Cusco and will take you two or three days.
 This makes it the easiest, cheapest and fastest way to South America’s archeological gem.

 Taking the Bus from Cusco to Machu Picchu